-A plan allows you to choose the program you want and plan out all the classes you will need to complete in order to make that program work for you.
-You will be able to see what classes you will need each semester and get an idea of what your time here at the University of Utah will look like.
-You can make as many plans as you want and explore all the different programs we have to offer, find out which one will work best for you!
-To add a new plan, you must login to your CIS page and select the tile with the graduation cap that says "My Degree Dashboard" to get into your Degree Dashboard.
-In your Degree Dashboard, select the plans tab at the top left corner of the page.
+A degree plan allows the student to plan necessary classes and design an academic program that can accommodate their needs.
+To add a new plan, the student must login to your CIS page and select the tile with the graduation cap that says "My Degree Dashboard" to get into your Degree Dashboard.

+Instructions: Once in Degree Dashboard, select the plans tab at the top left corner of the page.
 This will take you to the manage plans page.
 To create a new plan, select "Create a New Plan."

 Use the drop down menus to select the program you want to create the plan for.
-You will select what college your program is in, the major you are interested in, and "Bachelor's" for the degree.
+You will select what college your program is in, the major you are interested in, and

+"Bachelor's" for the degree.
 You will choose the most recent catalog year, unless you are creating a plan for the program you are declared in.
 In that case, you will select the year you declared your program.